sjauijn/sutefoto-t40c-ble-HAOS/README.md

 ## Setup

-1. Settings → Devices & services → **Add Integration** → search for "SuteFoto LED"
+1. Settings → Devices & services → **Add Integration** → search for "SuteFoto T40C RGB BLE"
 2. If discovered, select your light from the list; otherwise choose **"Enter MAC address manually…"** and type it in (find it with a BLE scanner app such as nRF Connect — look for a device named like `ST40CRGB-XXXXXX`)